 Store in an airtight container.

-The calories shown are based on the recipe making 6 VERY LARGE rolls, with 1 serving being 1 large frosted roll.
+The calories shown are based on the recipe making 48 mini rolls, with 1 serving being 1 mini frosted roll.
 Since different brands of ingredients have different nutritional information, the calories shown are just an estimate. **We are not dietitians and recommend you seek a nutritionist for exact nutritional information.**